Basal cell skin cancer

 Habif TP.
 Premalignant and malignant nonmelanoma skin tumors.
 In: Habif TP, ed.
 Clinical Dermatology: A Color Guide to Diagnosis and Therapy.
 6th ed.
 Philadelphia, PA: Elsevier; 2016:chap 21.

 National Cancer Institute website.
-PDQ skin cancer treatment.
+Skin cancer treatment (PDQ®) - Health Professional Version.

 US Preventive Services Task Force, Bibbins-Domingo K, Grossman DC, et al. Screening for skin cancer: US Preventive Services Task Force recommendation statement.
 JAMA.
 2016;316(4):429-435.
 PMID 27458948

 Reviewed by: Michael Lehrer, MD, Clinical Associate Professor, Department of Dermatology, University of Pennsylvania Medical Center, Philadelphia, PA.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.